Exios66/Erebus_Nexus/README.md

 - **Research Papers**: Access in-depth research documents covering various scientific and ethical topics relevant to Erebus Nexus.
 - **Characters**: Meet the key characters whose stories and actions drive the narrative of Erebus Nexus.
 - **Media Shows**: Discover the in-universe media content that influences public perception and societal norms.
+- **Literature Series**: Explore the narrative elements of the Erebus Nexus story, including acts, chapters, subplots, and scenes.

 ## Directory Structure

 [...
-Directory Structure content remains unchanged ...]
+Previous Directory Structure content remains unchanged ...]

+### Literature Series

+The `/literature_series/` directory contains the narrative elements of the Erebus Nexus story:

+- `/act_1/` and `/act_2/`: Each act contains subdirectories for chapters, subplots, and scenes.
+- `README.md`: Provides an overview of the literature series structure and guidelines for content creation.

 ## Getting Started